bacalfa/ai-financial-advisor/README.md

 4. Create file `.env` in top folder and containing the following text

 ```
-# Create this file in .env and add your actual API key

 # Required: Your Anthropic API key from https://console.anthropic.com/
 ANTHROPIC_API_KEY=sk-ant-api03-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx